-2019 2018 Increase (decrease) in fund balances (statement of revenues, expenditures and changes in fund balances) \$ 1,858,637 \$ 474,650 Amounts reported for governmental activities in the Statements of Activities are different because: Governmental funds report capital outlay as expenditures, while in the statements of activities the cost of these assets is capitalized.
-Capital outlay 4,558,631 2,293,923 Internal costs capitalized 277,583 361,923 Governmental funds do not report depreciation expense which is recorded in the statements of activities.
-(1,564,027) (1,389,143) In the statements of activities, cost of assets disposed is included, whereas in the governmental funds the proceeds from asset dispositions are included.
+2020 2019 Increase (decrease) in fund balances (statement of \$ 1,346,726 \$ 1,858,637 revenues, expenditures and changes in fund balances) Amounts reported for governmental activities in the Statements of Activities are different because: φ 1,540,720 5 1,838,037 Governmental funds report capital outlay as expenditures, while in the statements of activities the cost of these assets is capitalized.
+Capital outlay 1,939,210 4,558,631 Internal costs capitalized 214,377 277,583 Governmental funds do not report depreciation expense which is recorded in the statements of activities.
+(1,803,853) (1,564,027) In the statements of activities, cost of assets disposed is included, whereas in the governmental funds the proceeds from asset dispositions are included.
 Thus, the change in net position differs from the change in fund balances by the net book value of assets disposed.
-(18,650) (8,221) Revenues in the statements of activities that do not provide current financial resources are not reported as revenues in the funds, net of prior year effe (814,350) (255,636) Governmental funds do not report the net change in compensated absences (227,050) 20,116 Debt proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the Statement of Net Position.
+(19,874) (18,650) Revenues in the statements of activities that do not provide current financial resources are not reported as revenues in the funds, net of prior year effect.
+(805,611) (814,350) Under the modified accrual basis of accounting used in the governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available resources.
+In the statement of activities, however, which is presented on the accrual basis of accounting, expense are reported regardless of when the financial resources are available Change in compensated absences , (178,027) (227,050) Change in settlement payable 381,806 - : Debt proceeds provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the Statement of Net Position.
 Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statements of Net Position.
-Debt issued or incurred (2,735,575) - Principal repaid 326,974 7,507 District pension contributions are reported as expenditures in the governmental funds when made.
+Debt issued or incurred - (2,735,575) Principal repaid 395,692 326,974 District pension contributions are reported as expenditures in the governmental funds when made.
 However, they are reported as deferred outflows of resources in the Statement of Net Position because the reported net pension liability is measured a year before the District's report date.
 Pension expense, which is the change in the net pension liability adjusted for changes in deferred outflows and inflows of resources related to pensions, is reported in the Statement of Activities.
-District pension contributions 826,103 793,135 Pension expense (1,904,361) (1,368,591) OPEB expense, which is the change in the net OPEB liability adjusted for changes in deferred outflows and inflows of resources related to OPEB, is reported in the Statement of Activities.
-(219,938) (424,755) Increase in net position (statement of activities) 363,977 \$ 504,908 The Notes to the Financial Statements are an integral part of this staten ent
+District pension contributions 893,143 826,103 Pension expense (3,156,031) (1,904,361) OPEB expense, which is the change in the net OPEB liability adjusted for changes in deferred outflows and inflows of resources related to / ···· OPEB, is reported in the Statement of Activities.
+(267,768) (219,938) Increase in net position (statement of activities) \$ (1,060,210) \$ 363,977